Provotorov-A-A/qt_cmake_project/README.md

 5. Run help script with command *run*

    `./scripts/make.sh run`

 ## Notes
 1. You can also use help script to to execute *clean* and *install* targets.
 Use help:

    `./scripts/make.sh --help`
-2. You should have cmake program already installed in your system.
-You can add or change default environment variables (add cmake path for example) in *./scripts/set_env.sh* file that will be executed before any command with ./scripts/make.sh help file.
+2. You can add or change default environment variables (add cmake path for example) in *./scripts/set_env.sh* file that will be executed before any command with ./scripts/make.sh help file.
 Also You can add or change default CMake variables by adding it to *./CMakeLocal.txt* file that will be included in CMakeLists.txt file.